 Willia Tong, Chinese Community Services Coordinator

-I work with the Chinese community and people from other Asian countries who speak Cantonese, Mandarin, or English.
-I provide information, education, referral, and advocacy to my consumers regarding benefits and government services, such as San Francisco Paratransit.
-I come to the Chinese Newcomer Center every Tuesday morning, where I meet with consumers on a drop-in basis.
-I also provide workshops to seniors and people with disabilities in the community, as well as non-profit agencies.
+The Chinese Community Services Coordinator works with the Chinese community and people from other Asian countries who speak Cantonese, Mandarin, or English.
+Willia provides information and referral services, support and advocacy to consumers regarding benefits and services, such as San Francisco Paratransit.
+Willia has regular out-station days at City College’s Chinatown campus, at the Chinese Newcomers’ Center, and in the Sunset district.
+Her outreach also includes facilitating workshops/presentations for people with disabilities and seniors in the community, as well as to partner agencies.